 - MCP server reputation scoring based on GitHub metrics

-Lasso.Security offers both open-source deployment and enterprise engagement options, with commercial terms available through its sales process.
+Lasso.Security offers open-source deployment and enterprise engagement options, with commercial details handled through its sales process.

 Primary Focus and Key Differentiators